Carl Sternheim: Family and career

 The wealth brought by Thea from her rich manufacturing family enabled the couple to build the Schloss Bellemaison in Munich.
 Here, Sternheim worked in the company of fellow artists such as Mechtilde Lichnowsky, Max Reinhardt, and Frank Wedekind.
 In 1908, he collaborated with Franz Blei to launch the Expressionist literary journal Hyperion, which published the first eight prose works by Franz Kafka.
 He also contributed occasionally to the Expressionist journal Die Aktion.

 In 1912, he relocated with his family to Belgium and in 1918, they fled the fighting of World War I and temporarily moved to St. Moritz and Uttwil in Switzerland.
 Sternheim and Thea divorced in 1927.
 His next marriage, to actress and singer Pamela Wedekind, took place in 1930 and lasted until 1934, after which he lived with Henriette Carbonara.
 Sternheim died in Ixelles (Brussels) during World War II and was buried in the Ixelles Cemetery.
 A friend of his, Marcel Hastir (1906–2011), was buried in the same tomb.

 Sternheim's circle of prominent friends included Gottfried Benn, Carl Einstein, Franz Pfemfert, Walther Rathenau, Ernst Stadler, Hugo von Tschudi, Fritz von Unruh, and Otto Vrieslander.
 In 1915, he presented the prize money for the Fontane Prize to the then largely unknown Kafka.
 The Nazi authorities banned Sternheim's work not only because of his partial Jewish descent but also because of his savage comedic assaults on the perceived moral corruption of the German bourgeoisie.

 Art collection

 Carl Sternheim collected art.
-An early admirer of Vincent Van Gogh, in 1912 he lent several paintings from his collection to the International Art Exhibition in Cologne known as the 1912 Sonderbund.
-The Van Goghs lent by Sternheim included "Still life with coffee pot, dishes and fruit", "Street in Saintes-Maries", and "L'Arlésienne", and "Entrance to the Public Park in Arles".
+An early admirer of Vincent Van Gogh, in 1912, he lent several paintings from his collection to the International Art Exhibition in Cologne known as the 1912 Sonderbund.
+The Van Gogh paintings lent by Sternheim included "Still life with coffee pot, dishes and fruit", "Street in Saintes-Maries", and "L'Arlésienne", and "Entrance to the Public Park in Arles".